 Since Genethon was founded in 1990, its DNA and Cell bank has provided the scientific community with the high-quality services of a cell and human products bank.

 Europe’s leading bank for genetic diseases, it operates as a service to the entire medical and scientific community.
-It has been certified according to the AFNOR NF-900 standard, since June 2009.

 Preclinical assessment platform – Nathalie Danièle

-The department is split into four teams.
+The department is split into five teams.